Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/02/facing-reality-ai.md

 Blaise Pascal once wrote, "I have made this longer than usual because I have not had time to make it shorter".
 Amusingly, John Locke later used a variation of this excuse when he wrote what might we may imagine to be a parody of the explanation:

 > I will not deny, but possibly it might be reduced to a narrower Compass than it is; and that some Parts of it might be contracted: The way it has been writ in, by Catches, and many long Intervals of Interruption, being apt to cause some Repetitions.
 But to confess the Truth, I am now too lazy, or too busy to make it shorter.

+We should hold onto the directive that **machines and automation should be a net saving for individual time and energy**.
+Any AI that fails this test must be detested.

 If you have an idea, then write, dear friends.
 If the creative waters give forth not the fish of inspiration, take instead a swim.